 Student Complaint Procedure Process

 In order to ensure equitable and prompt attention is given to all student concerns, the following process should be taken.
 If the complaint involves discrimination on the basis of sex, race, handicap, or sexual harassment, the complainant shall go to the coordinator for Title IX and Section 504.
 See the coordinator names listed below.
-For academic complaints, see the Academic Appeal procedure listed in the College catalog.
-Please complete the Grievance Complaint Form (opens new window) to be submitted to the appropriate office.
+For academic complaints, see the Academic Appeals procedure.
+Please complete the Student Concern Form (opens new window) to be submitted to the appropriate office.

 How to Make an Informal Complaint